 Here, a Managed Service Provider (MSP) takes care of all your IT services requirements.
 This could ultimately boost your core business functions, increasing efficiency and allowing your staff to focus on value-added projects.
-However, not every IT managed support provider is not created equal…
+However, not every IT managed support provider is created equal…

 In this blog post, we reveal the seven questions you must ask before you hire a managed service provider.

 7 questions to ask before hiring a managed service provider:

 To start, ask your potential MSP for a synopsis of their business.
 While you’re bound to have your own requirements and questions, you may also want to ask the following:

 - What services do you offer?

 - Who are your partners?

 - What is your business roadmap?

 - What are your core competencies?

 - How do you work with your clients?